cheleb/zio-laminar-tapir/docs/_docs/usage.md

 This defines a Tapir endpoint that takes an `Int` as input and returns a `GetResponse` or an error of type `Throwable`.

-2. Build a ZIO effect from the endpoint:
+Bild a ZIO effect from the endpoint:

 ```scala sc:nocompile
   val getIO =  getEndpoint(1)
 ```

-Just by calling the endpoint with the required input, which in this case is an `Int` and a first extension applied to the endpoint, which will return a ZIO effect.
+Just by calling the endpoint with the required input, which in this case is an `Int`.

 ```scala sc:nocompile
   val getIO: RIO[BackendClient, GetResponse] = getEndpoint(1)